(formerly Dayton Power & Light)

 In July, 1911, owners of the Dayton Electric Light Company and the Dayton Citizens Electric Company agreed to merge the two companies as subsidiaries under a newly founded electric streetcar company, the Hills and Dales Electric Company.
 The resulting new company was named Dayton Light and Power (DP&L).
 Later that year, Frank Tait become president of DP&L. He remained so until 1945.

-Today, DP&L services about 1.25 million people in west-central Ohio.
-Because its such an integral part of the greater Dayton community, DP&L gives back through its foundation with power grants, funding that supports economic development and cultural programs, and community investments.
-Since 1985, the DP&L Foundation has given over $38 million in grants to the Dayton region.
+AES Ohio services about 1.25 million people in west-central Ohio.
+Because its such an integral part of the greater Dayton community, AES Ohio gives back through its foundation with power grants, funding that supports economic development and cultural programs, and community investments.
+AES Ohio Foundation invests in projects and programs aimed at building communities, with a history of $38 million in grants given to community projects in Dayton and western Ohio.

 Compare alternative supplier electricity rates